 Three bedrooms: 1x twin with en suite shower room with shower, hand basin, w.c. and shaver point.
 1 x single (both on first floor) 1 x double (on ground floor).
 Bathroom with bath, wash-hand basin, w.c. and shaver point and additional w.c. and hand basin on ground floor.
 Kitchen.
 Lounge/dining room.

 Electric oven, gas hob, washing machine/tumble dryer, dishwasher, fridge/freezer and microwave.

 TV, CD Player and audio unit.

 Parking for one car in Small integral garage 7ft (213cms) wide and is only suitable for a small car.
 Private mooring for a dinghy.(Dimensions can be provided on request).

-All duvets, pillows and bed linen are supplied .
-You will need to bring towels, tea towels, beach towels and bath mats.
+All duvets, pillows, bed linen and bath towels are supplied .
+You will need to bring beach towels.

 Devon has quite a few claims to fame such as being the backdrop to many films, including; War Horse - starring Benedict Cumberbatch, Tom Hiddleston, and directed by Steven Spielberg.
 Sense and Sensibility - starring Emma Thompson, Alan Rickman, Hugh Grant and Kate Winslet.
 The French Lieutenant's Woman - starring Meryl Streep and Jeremy Irons.
 Edge Of Tomorrow: Live Die Repeat - starring Tom Cruise, Emily Blunt and Brendan Gleeson.
 So you may recognise a few of the locations from their appearances on the big screen.